Statistical physics of learning in high-dimensional chaotic systems: Transition to chaos and Hebbian driving

 \subsection{Freezable and semi-freezable chaos}

-We now start to consider the case in which $k>0$.
-Since we are interested in the effect of plasticity on chaotic behavior, we will now focus on the spherical model with \beq \Xi(z) = \frac{3 g^2}{2}z^2, \eeq which is always chaotic for $k=0$.
+We are now interested in the effect of plasticity on chaotic behavior.
+We will focus on the spherical model with \beq \Xi(z) = \frac{3 g^2}{2}z^2, \eeq which is always chaotic for $k=0$.
 Furthermore, we will consider the $q=1$ case in Eq.~\eqref{generic_q} to start with.
 Following Clark and Abbott, see \cite{clark2023theory}, we consider the following protocol.
-Starting from a random initial condition on the sphere $C(0,0)=1$, we allow plastic behavior only for $t<t_H$.
-For $t\geq t_H$, the matrix $A_i^j(t)$ is fixed to its last value $A_i^j(t_H)$.
+Starting from a random initial condition on the sphere $C(0,0)=1$, we allow plastic behavior only for $t<t_h$.
+For $t\geq t_h$, the matrix $A_i^j(t)$ is fixed to its last value $A_i^j(t_h)$.